Arshadee/basicparser/README.md

 * Must validate the string expression - parenthesis must be balanced no missing open or closed brackets.
 * Each Node must be followed by open bracket thats eventually closed.
-* No brackets not following a node i.e. belonging to a node.
+* No brackets that do not follow a node i.e. belonging to a node.
 * Expression cannot represent a disjoint tree and / or have a missing Root Node.
 * No cyclic relations.